Winter running gear: everything you need to know

 Running gloves

-Hands suffer in the cold in winter, which means you need to wear running gloves.
+Hands suffer in the cold in winter, which means you may need to wear running gloves.
 Choose mittens if you suffer with very cold hands and make sure you have a range of gloves to suit different temperatures.
+You can always stash spare pairs in your pack.

-If you will be running longer distances or at higher levels in winter, it’s a good idea to take a thicker pair of gloves with you in case your hands become colder.
+If you'll be running longer distances or at higher levels in winter, it’s a good idea to take a thicker pair of gloves with you, in case your hands become colder.

 Extra layers